Argentina (304), Australia (724), Austria (245)

 - Printing a list of found members: the button at the top says „Alles ersetzen“ which means „Replace everything“ – it should be „Alle auswählen“ („Select all“)

 There were different ways to put the host data of a country into Servas Online:

 - Migration from Dolphin to Servas Online: Some SERVAS countries that had their data in the „Dolphin“ system before used Janek’s Dolphin exports to Excel and Bernard’s import of this Excel sheet into Servas Online.
 Many thanks to Janek and Bernard for their work and help! (this method was used by Austria, Czech Republic, Hungary, Switzerland and others)

 - Sample Excel sheet: Another possibility is to complete a sample Excel sheet with about 70 columns and to give it to Bernard for the import into Servas Online (as done by SERVAS Slovakia)

 - Online: The host data can be filled in interactively by a country administrator using „Add an application“.
 I would recommend this method to SERVAS countries with few members.
 Last but not least, the data can be filled in interactively by the members themselves.

-In cases 1 and 2, it is still necessary that the individual members modify their level of knowledge of languages and their placement on the map, because this cannot be done automatically by the import from Excel to Servas Online.
+In any case, it is still necessary that the individual members modify their level of knowledge of languages and their placement on the map, because this could not be done automatically in 2017.